khulnasoft/tracker/docs/docs/events/custom/rego.md

 !!! __rego_metadoc__ Note
     A *document* rule that defines the rule's metadata.

-!!! tracker_selected_events Tip
+!!! tracee_selected_events Tip
     A *set* rule that defines the event selectors.

-!!! tracker_match Attention
+!!! tracee_match Attention
     A *boolean* or a *document* rule that defines the logic of the signature.
     If bool is "returned", a true evaluation will generate a Finding with no data.
 If a document is "returned", any non-empty evaluation will generate a